macobo/PatreonCommentsExtension/README.md

 *Patreon Comments Extension* is a Google Chrome extension that improves Patreon's web UI by:

 - Loading more (100) comments under a post at a time
-- Providing an option to Load all comments for a given post
+- Providing an option to load all comments for a given post
 - Automatically expanding comment replies

 ## Installation Instructions